 - Spin Selling by Neil Rackham

-Additionally, we will watch three movies related or about selling, including:
+Additionally, we occasionally watch movies related or about selling, such as:

 - Jerry Maguire